-Development should retain and protect existing trees and hedgerows which are important for their historic, visual or biodiversity value unless the need for, and the benefits of, the development in that location clearly outweigh any loss.
+Development should encourage the protection and retention of existing trees and hedgerows which are important for their historic, visual or biodiversity value unless the need for, and the benefits of, the development in that location clearly outweigh any loss.

 Where it is not possible or feasible to retain such trees or hedgerows, in these circumstances replacement trees or hedgerows of an equivalent or better standard will be required in an appropriate location on the site.